 Note: blogs using WordPress will usually have /wp-content in the image URL.

 Sometimes WordPress serves original files by default — and sometimes it will serve resized versions.
-It all depends on configuration used by the author.
+It all depends on how the particular website was set up.

 If you visit a WordPress-based website and find an image you want to inspect, right-click on it to open it in a new tab.